-Manufacturing Jobs in Idaho with H-1B Sponsorship
+Manufacturing H-1B Sponsorship Jobs in Idaho

-Idaho's manufacturing sector spans food processing, semiconductor fabrication, and industrial equipment production, with major employers like Micron Technology, Lamb Weston, and ON Semiconductor actively filing H-1B petitions.
+Idaho's manufacturing sector spans food processing, semiconductor fabrication, and industrial equipment production, with major employers like Micron Technology, Lamb Weston, and ON Semiconductor actively filing H-1B visa petitions.
 Boise and Nampa anchor most sponsorship activity, drawing engineers, process specialists, and quality assurance professionals from around the world.

-See All Manufacturing Jobs
+Find Manufacturing Jobs

 Overview

-Open Jobs152+
+Open Jobs44+

-Work Type93% On-site
+Work Type82% On-site

 Top LocationBoise, ID